3wpty/fanatka_empty/README.md

 # j3tt
-Discord.py bot using slash commands
+Discord.py bot using slash commands in august 2022